parappayo/book-notes/kanban-in-action.md

 # Names Dropped

 * Corey Ladas - Kanban expert, blog
-* David P. Joyce - Kanban expert
+* David P. Joyce - Kanban expert; It's not "the more you start, the more you finish," it's "the more you finish, the more you finish."
+* Don Reinertsen - keynote at the Lean Kanban Central Europe 2012 conference
 * Martine Devos - Kanban expert
 * Rachel Davies - Kanban expert